-There is a natural notion of {\em deformation} on elements of $K(a,a')$ (see \cite[\S 2.2]{Ruz05}), which yields an equivalence relation $\sim$.
-So we get the group $\pi_1(K) := K(a) \,/ \sim$ endowed with the operation of path composition, called the homotopy group with base $a$.
+There is a notion of \emph{deformation} on elements of $K(a,a')$ (see \cite[\S 2.2]{Ruz05}), which yields an equivalence relation $\sim$.
+Thus we obtain the group $\pi_1(K) := K(a) / \sim$ endowed with the operation of path composition, called the \emph{homotopy group based on $a$}.